Darryl: So, what are you?

 Literature

-- The short story "La Gitanilla" by Miguel De Cervantes (known for Don Quixote): Preciosa, the heroine, is described several times as being more refined than the other Roma girls she is raised alongside.
-When a young Spanish nobleman falls in love with her, he soon discovers that she is actually Spanish and was kidnapped and raised by a Roma woman as her granddaughter.
+• Exemplary Novels, by Miguel de Cervantes: Preciosa, the heroine of The Little Gipsy Girl, is described several times as being more refined than the other Romani girls she is raised alongside.
+When a young Spanish nobleman falls in love with her, he soon discovers her Spanish heritage and that she was kidnapped and raised by a Roma woman as her granddaughter.

-- In The Mark Of The Tala by Jeffe Kennedy, Rayfe is one of the Tala, magical shapeshifters who are called "demons" by King Uorsin's people.
-The princess Andromeda's deceased mother, however, passed her Tala lineage and magic on to her daughter (that coupled with the blood of her father's ancient Tala ancesters) making Andromeda qualify as one of the same.
+• In The Mark Of The Tala by Jeffe Kennedy, Rayfe is one of the Tala, magical shapeshifters who are called "demons" by King Uorsin's people.
+The princess Andromeda's deceased mother, however, passed her Tala lineage and magic on to her daughter (which coupled with the blood of her father's ancient Tala ancestors), making Andromeda qualify as one of the same.

 Theatre